seekpinky/dsc-phase-2-project/README.md

 R2 train score to .65
 R2 test score to .63

-### Comparison between home sale prices between Seattle, Kent, Belleube
+### Comparison between home sale prices between Seattle, Kent, Belleuve
+Comparison of seattle , kent,  belleuve home price is shown here along w MSE, RMSE

 ### Recommendation
 ABC comapny budget should be able to fit the houses in Seattle.
 However, I would suggest they should look into property in Kent as houses are cheaper and nicer in Kent compare to Seattle.